aria2/aria2/doc/manual-src/pt/aria2c.rst

   :option:`--enable-rpc=true <--enable-rpc>` is given.
   Padrão: ``false``

 .. option:: --rpc-allow-origin-all[=true|false]

   Add Access-Control-Allow-Origin header field with value ``*`` to the RPC response.
   Padrão: ``false``

+.. option:: --rpc-certificate=<FILE>

+  Use the certificate in FILE for RPC server.
+The certificate must be in PEM format.
+Use :option:`--rpc-private-key` option to specify the private key.
+Use :option:`--rpc-secure` option to enable encryption.

 .. option:: --rpc-listen-all[=true|false]